Our team at Inside Japan Tours

 Emily first visited Japan back in September 2015, and quickly become fascinated by Japanese culture – particularly the ways in which the Japanese let off steam!

 For six months in 2019, Emily lived and studied in Tokyo, attending a beginner's Japanese course at a school near Shinjuku.
 Knowing next to no Japanese before starting, she had to navigate daily life by herself, armed only with Google Translate.
-She spent a lot of time indulging in of Japan's favourite past times, including onsen bathing, izakaya hopping and, of course, karaoke.
+She spent a lot of time indulging in Japan's favourite past times, including onsen bathing, izakaya hopping and, of course, karaoke.

 What's one of your favourite memories from Japan?